crate/crate-tutorials/docs/install-run/windows.rst

 ..
 NOTE::

-    CrateDB versions 4.2 and above include a JVM and do not require a separate installation.
-For earlier versions, CrateDB requires a `Java virtual machine`_ to run.
-Versions from 3.0 to 4.1 require a `Java installation`_ We recommend using `Oracle's Java`_ on Microsoft Windows.
+    Starting with CrateDB 4.2, a `Java virtual machine`_ is bundled with the tarball and no extra installation is necessary.
+Versions starting from 3.0 to 4.1 required a separate `Java installation`_, version 11 was the minimum requirement.
 Earlier versions required Java 8.

+    We recommend using `Oracle's Java`_ on Microsoft Windows.

 .. _install-windows-next: